pkpatricia/barrel-dev-best-practices/php.md

 ### Barrel Development Best Practices

+In general, we are now using [PSR-1](http://www.php-fig.org/psr/psr-1/) coding standards and [PSR-2](http://www.php-fig.org/psr/psr-2/) style standards for PHP.
+Please read these standards.

+The basic principles below apply as a fallback in any other instances.

+---

 # PHP Best Practices

-_Because each PHP framework approaches code quality in a different way, it is important to respect the best practices and style guidelines for each framework on a case-by-case basis.
+_Because each PHP framework approaches code quality in a different way, it is important to respect the best practices and style guidelines for each framework on a case-by-case basis (ex.
+Wordpress, Laravel, Magento).
 The formats listed below highlight long-standing practices for PHP and should be used as a general guideline._

 ## Style